All Episodes

 Okay, so Code Pink is out defacing a military recruitment center in Berkeley.

-We've got this guy, Chester Stiles, uh being portrayed as a Navy SEAL by the uh people uh in the drive-by media who want to disparage members of the U.S. military.
+We've got this guy, Chester Stiles, being portrayed as a Navy SEAL by the people in the drive-by media who want to disparage members of the U.S. military.

-And her headline here is are members of Congress accountable for anything?
+Her headline here is, are members of Congress accountable for anything?

-The case of Staff Sergeant Frank Waterick against Congressman Jan or John Mertha tests this basic question.
+The case of Staff Sergeant Frank Waterick against Congressman John Murtha tests this basic question.

-Of course there are other reasons to ask the same question, and a year when Congressional Committees see no limits to what they will subpoena from the executive branch or about what they will interrogate its officers and employees, they rush to court to keep the Department of Justice from subpoenaing the records of a congressman caught with tens of thousands of dollars in his freezer.
+In a year when congressional committees see no limits to what they will subpoena from the executive branch or about what they will interrogate its officers and employees, they rushed to court to keep the Department of Justice from subpoenaing the records of a congressman caught with tens of thousands of dollars in his freezer.

-Bad as shielding uh suspicious congressional cold cash from view may be, insulating Congressmen when attacking ordinary citizens, or worse yet, active duty soldiers is an invitation to tyranny.
+Bad as shielding suspicious congressional cold cash from view may be, insulating congressmen when attacking ordinary citizens or worse yet, active duty soldiers is an invitation to tyranny.

 We are all potential targets if this holds true.